 After the payment is approved, it is forwarded to the fiscal department and the payment is issued.
 Generally, payment takes approximately two weeks to be issued after it's approved.
-Payments are sent via U.S. Mail.
+Payments are sent via U.S. Mail or direct deposit.

-- No. Prior authorization of counseling sessions to a victim or a victim’s family member is a requirement for payment, but it is not a guarantee of payment.
-All bills must be reviewed to determine if treatment is crime related and to ensure all prior resources have been utilized.
-Session notes and EOBs should be submitted with bills to expedite review and payment.
+- After 15 sessions a treatment plan is required before more sessions can be authorized.
+Authorized sessions are not a guarantee of payment .
+All bills must be reviewed to determine if treatment is crime related, to ensure all prior resources have been utilized and provider is licensed.
+Session notes, if requested, and EOBs should be submitted with bills to expedite review and payment.

-Additionally, bills are subject to our fee schedule, detailed below.
+Additionally, bills may be subject to our fee schedule detailed below.

-- No, CVCP can only pay after services have been performed.
+- No, CVC can only pay after services have been performed.

 - In limited circumstances, such as dental treatment, a provider may submit a request for preauthorization.
 Providers must include the proposed treatment plan, billing codes and fees, and past chart notes and diagnoses of the patient.
 Authorization will be granted or denied in writing.

-- Generally, no. Crime Victims’ Compensation is defined by statute as the “payer of last resort.”
+- Generally, no. CVC is defined by statute as the “payer of last resort.”
 This means that compensation can only be paid when no other resource is available to the victim.
 If a victim has private insurance, Oregon Health Plan, Automobile Personal Injury Protection (in automobile involved claims), or other coverage, the victim is REQUIRED to use that resource.

 However, if there is a compelling reason why the victim cannot use their prior resource (for example, there are no qualified providers within a reasonable distance of the victim’s residence) the victim or applicant may submit a written request for a waiver.

-- Medical Providers (except ambulance) - Compensation is calculated using the Workers’ Compensation Fee Schedule.
-For additional information, please see the Worker’s Compensation Hospital Cost/Charge Ratio (PDF) »
+- Medical Providers (except ambulance) - Compensation is calculated using the Workers’ Compensation Fee Schedule ».

 Ambulance – Compensation for ambulance services is subject to our fee schedule.